-Do you snore every time you heard the word monochrome?
+Do you snore every time you hear the word monochrome?
 What comes to your mind when you think of monochrome?
-If your answer is black and white, then w have some great news for you!
+If your answer is black and white, then we have some great news for you!
 Black and White is just one example of monochrome.
-In reality, monochrome is referred to as varying tones of the same colour.
+In reality, monochrome is called varying tones of the same color.

-The tones of colours can be changed by adding the grey colour to come with different variations.
+The tones of colors can be changed by adding the grey color to come with different variations.
 Bet you didn’t know that!
-Monochrome shades of a colour makes a great, eye-catching colour combination and is a great decision to make when deciding on the colour scheme of the logo.
+Monochrome shades of color make a great, eye-catching color combination and are a great decision to make when deciding on the color scheme of the logo.
 Experimenting with this is only recommended once you’re clear with the basics of logo designs.

-If you’re further interested in colours scheming, these articles can help you
+If you’re further interested in color scheming, these articles can help you